davidv171/expressBackend/README.md

 List users in a most to least liked manner.

-Is not an authenticated calls and does not need any authentication.
+Is not an authenticated call.
+This could always be tested first, because of this.
+If this call doesn't return a "200 OK" response, most likely nothing is going to work.

 Example: